iain-waugh/quick_par/ReadMe.md

-For speed, you can just get the synthesised '.dcp' file by typ:
+For speed, you can just get the synthesised '.dcp' file by typing:

 `PROJECT  = <your entity name> make synth`